 Public liability insurance protects you against compensation claims made by members of the public that allege you have injured them or damaged their property.
 Your public liability insurer will also defend claims on your behalf, meaning that you can concentrate on cleaning for your clients, rather than having to concentrate on legal paperwork.

-If you are working on commercial premises, it’s quite common for the owner of the premises to insist that you can show evidence that you have public liability insurance as a condition of the contract.
+If you are working on commercial premises, it’s quite common for the owner of the premises to insist that you can show evidence that you have self-employed public liability insurance as a condition of the contract.
 Without public liability insurance, you’ll be restricted in terms of the jobs you are able to undertake.

 Employer’s liability insurance